 Use Online Tools

 It might sound strange, but read your work aloud; you can even record your own voice.
 Hearing the rhythm of the words can help you edit the flow.
 Sometimes it's easier to hear the mistakes than to see them.
+Find out more about it in this related article: Why You Really Should Read Your Manuscript Aloud!

 Have the Computer do the Reading